facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     padding: 0.2em;
     {% endif %}
     ```
+///

+/// define
 `var.mdpopups_version`

-:
-    `mdpopups_version` contains the current MdPopups version which you can use in your CSS templates if needed.
+-   `mdpopups_version` contains the current MdPopups version which you can use in your CSS templates if needed.

     **Example**
     ```css+jinja